 Tax savings

-The new year means new tax rules, new tax needs—and an opportunity to capitalize on potential new tax savings.
+The new year means new tax rules, new tax needs — and an opportunity to capitalize on potential new tax savings.
 Contact your tax professional soon to find opportunities to minimize your taxes in 2015.
 Also, preparing tax estimates now will help prevent expensive surprises next year.

 Your next valuation

-Take stock of your company’s valuation.
+Take stock of your startup’s valuation.
 When do you need to schedule your next one?
 At a minimum, valuations must be redone annually.
 Keep in mind that sometimes you’ll need a new one even sooner than that.
 Events that require a new valuation include: trying to value your company’s common stock, planning to issue stock options, raising a new round of funding, or planning to sell your IP to another company.

 Anticipating when your next valuation needs to be done and planning accordingly will help you be prepared instead of scrambling at the last minute.
 Firms like Early Growth Financial Services can help you prepare your 409a valuation.